 Level of Risk - Medium

-Mitigation - In normal circumstances, there is a weekly cleaning schedule.
+Mitigation - The weekly cleaning schedule has been reinstated with the relaxation of COVID restrictions.
+Hand sanitiser and surface cleaner continue to be available in the Club House for members to use as required.
 Spills are cleaned straight away, and should this not be possible freestanding signs are available to give warning of the hazard.
 The premises are checked several times a week after the bar closes to ensure the facilities are fit for the next users.

-During the COVID-19 Pandemic the Club buildings have been closed for general use with access restricted to authorised members for operational reasons and emergencies.
-The Clubhouse is cleaned from time to time when more people are likely to require access and surface cleaner and hand sanitiser is available

 No further action required